 t’s unfortunate but true: You can’t trust just anybody who knocks on your door.
 Crooks posing as water meter readers might sound like an urban legend, but the scam is still relatively common across the country.
-Delaware, for example, recently experienced a rash of reports of fake utility workers attempting to access people’s homes, as did Louisville.
 If your water meter is indoors, your family could be particularly vulnerable to scams if you aren’t careful.
 Read on to learn how to prevent criminals from using your household plumbing as an excuse to rob you.

 Safeguard Your Cash, Jewelry, and Identity